 - Dramatic Irony: During their trek up the mountain, Anna claims to Kristoff, "I know danger when I see it, just like I know love when I see it!"
 Little does she know that her "true love", Hans, is indeed a very dangerous and unloving person.

 - Duet of Differences: Anna and Kristoff have "What Do You Know About Love?", where they both argue about how true love really works.
 Anna believes in Love at First Sight (hence why she fell in love with Hans) while Kristoff claims that it's a much, much longer process.

-- Early Installment Weirdness: Some songs were included in the Denver tryout, but cut before the transfer to Broadway.
+- Some songs included in the Denver tryout were cut before the transfer to Broadway.
 A second, openly villainous reprise of "Hans of the Southern Isles" was cut before opening on Broadway, as was Olaf's new song "When Everything Falls Apart".
 The finale song was also a reprise of "Love Is An Open Door", which, since "Love is an Open Door" was the closest thing to a Villain Song, was something Kristen Anderson-Lopez didn't like.
 At her insistence, the finale song was changed to a reprise of "Let It Go".

 - Greek Chorus: The Arendelle townspeople take on the role of narrators at the beginning ("Let the Sun Shine On") and climax ("Colder by the Minute") of the play.

 - Honest John's Dealership: Oaken promises Kristoff that his usual overpriced products are free of charge... if they all die from the eternal winter.
 If not, then Kristoff owes 10,000 kroner to Oaken.